 How long have you been at BPS?

-I joined 2nd October 2017, so two-and-a-half-years.
+I joined 2nd October 2017.
 I was the first employee in APAC.

 How did you find out about BPS?

 I was already in the recruitment industry and had been at my last company for about six years.
 I was looking to go part time, but that wasn't possible, so I made the decision to leave.
 I wasn’t actually looking for another job but I got a message on LinkedIn from BPS.
 We had a discussion, a few calls and a Skype meeting.
 It was a very quick process.

 How have you found your time at BPS?

 I’ve really enjoyed the different challenges I've faced.
 I've always felt part of a close-knit community.
 There’s great communication, transparency and trust and I think you can see that throughout the business.
 We all have our own challenges, but we all support each other and have a positive outlook when things are difficult.

 How has BPS changed in the time you’ve been in the business?

 It’s changed a lot.
 When I joined, it was just me in Singapore.
 When we first got our office, I was like ‘wow, this is it.
 We have a foothold in the Singapore region’.
 The team in APAC has really grown and it’s been great so far.

 What’s your proudest achievement?

 I think it would definitely be my support and assistance for the project with BAT.